MapRF: Weakly Supervised Online HD Map Construction via NeRF-Guided Self-Training: Method

 \section{Method}

-\textbf{Problem Setup.} We want a model that constructs local maps online from multi-view images by predicting map elements, each defined by a semantic class and a sequence of 3D points.
-We wish to learn this model from only 2D image labels, with data collected by a vehicle equipped with synchronized sensors (in particular, surrounding cameras for multi-view images and kinematic sensors for relative pose estimates).
-Such a setting is practical and cost-effective, as data can be collected without range sensors, and annotation is limited to the image domain.
-We assume that semantic and instance attributes in 2D labels remain consistent across timestamps, enabling the generation of pseudo labels as map elements.
+\textbf{Problem Setup.} We aim to develop a model that constructs local maps online from multi-view images by predicting map elements, each defined by a semantic class and a sequence of 3D points.
+We consider a weakly supervised setting in which the model is trained using only 2D semantic and instance annotations in the image domain, without access to ground-truth 3D map labels.
+The data can be collected by a vehicle equipped with synchronized sensors, including surrounding cameras for multi-view imaging and kinematic sensors for relative pose estimation.
+This setting is practical and cost-effective, as 2D image annotations are easier to obtain than 3D map labels and do not require range sensors during data collection.
+Our framework assumes the availability of temporally consistent semantic and instance attributes in 2D labels, which provide the necessary supervision signal for training.

 \textbf{Overview.} We propose MapRF, a weakly supervised framework that uses 2D image labels for map learning.
 As shown in Fig.~\ref{fig: framework}, the framework first learns an initial map model from weak labels generated via IPM with heuristic constraints.
 Building on this model, we introduce a Map-Conditioned NeRF (MC-NeRF) that generates pseudo labels for self-training by conditioning on map predictions and optimizing with multi-view image labels.
 Specifically, the MC-NeRF enforces geometric consistency through multi-view reconstruction, gradually refining the structure and location of map elements to guide the self-training process.
 To mitigate the risk of concept drift during self-training, we further propose a Map-to-Ray Matching (MRM) strategy that ensures consistent alignment between map predictions and 2D labels.
 The general procedure is summarized in Algorithm~\ref{alg:maprf}.